International-Data-Spaces-Association/ids-specification/README.md

 ### Context of this specification

 The __Dataspace Protocol__ is used in the context of [Dataspaces](./model/terminology.md#dataspace) as described and defined in the subsequent sections with the purpose to support interoperability.
-In this context, the specification provides fundamental technical interoperability for [Participants](./model/terminology.md#participant) in [Dataspaces](./model/terminology.md#dataspace) and therefore the protocol specified here is required to join any dataspace as specified [here]().
+In this context, the specification provides fundamental technical interoperability for [Participants](./model/terminology.md#participant) in [Dataspaces](./model/terminology.md#dataspace) and therefore the protocol specified here is required to join any [Dataspace](./model/terminology.md#dataspace).
 Beyond the technical interoperability measures described in this specification, semantic interoperability should also be addressed by the [Participants](./model/terminology.md#participant).
 On the perspective of the [Dataspace](./model/terminology.md#dataspace), interoperability needs to be addressed also on the level of trust, on organizational level and on legal level.
 The aspect of cross [Dataspace](./model/terminology.md#dataspace) communication is not subject of this document, as this is addressed by the [Dataspaces'](./model/terminology.md#dataspace) organizational and legal agreements.